 Step 8: Fill your pinata with goodies then hot glue the goodie door shut.
 Hang your pinata and you’re ready to party!

-Photos and styling by Sarah Price Olsen and Amy Moss
+Photos and styling by Sarah Kate Price and Amy Moss

 Crafting by Naomi Julia Satake, Justine Pon, and Erica Kjos